Relintai/pandemonium_demo_projects/web_standalone_scripts/folder_serve/README.md

 # Folder Serve Demo

-This is a small script that serves a simple folder structure as a static site.
+This is a small script that serves a simple folder (and it's subfolders) as a static site.

 Similar to `python -m http.server`